 |MID||0.1 – 1.5|

 - A high WBC count (leukocytosis) may signify an underlying malignancy.

 - A low WBC count (leukopenia) may point toward a bone marrow problem or related to some medications, such as chemotherapy

 - A low red blood cell count or hemoglobin may suggest anemia, which can have many causes.
 Possible causes of high red blood cell count or hemoglobin (erythrocytosis) may include bone marrow disease or low blood oxygen levels (hypoxia).

 - A low platelet count (thrombocytopenia) may be the cause of prolonged bleeding or other medical conditions that affect the production of platelets in the bone marrow.

 - A high platelet count (thrombocytosis) may point toward a bone marrow problem or severe inflammation.

-- The normal range of the blood cells count varies in the male and female or different age group of the persons.
+- The usual range of the blood cell count varies in males and females or different age groups of the persons.